 Ecstasy produces a euphoric feeling which lasts approximately 3-8 hours.
 Popular on the party scene, the drug can affect the brain and body in many ways.
 Learn more about the effects of Ecstasy and why it is used.

 The main ingredient in Ecstasy is MDMA (3.4-methylenedioxy-N-methylamphetamine) which is an illicit drug.
-Known for its stimulant and psychedlic properties, the drug also has an energizing effect on users who experience distortions in time, perception and enhanced enjoyment of tactile experiences.
+Known for its stimulant and psychedelic properties, the drug also has an energizing effect on users who experience distortions in time, perception and enhanced enjoyment of tactile experiences.
 Tablets or capsules are the typical form which contains 60-12 milligrams of the drug.
-MDMA acts upon the serotonin neurotransmitters in the brain which controls appetite, sleep, memory, learning and mood.
+MDMA acts upon the serotonin neurotransmitters in the brain which controls appetite, sleep, memory, learning, and mood.
 When large amounts of serotonin are released, happiness and empathic feelings increase.
 Social engagement goes up and feelings of mental stimulation also increase to heightened levels.
 Sensory perception is also enhanced, a common effect of feeling ‘high’ on ecstasy.

 The drug MDMA gained popularity in the 1970s when Dr. Alexander Shuglin rediscovered the MDMA compound which was then promoted as a psychotherapeutic tool.
 Psychiatrists utilized the drug to help clients gain insight into problems.
 The U.S. Food & Drug Administration (FDA) did not approve the drug for use in clinical trials until 2000 to treat PTSD or post-traumatic stress disorder.